jeffskinnerbox/.dotfiles/pkg-alacritty/README.md

 TERM = "xterm-256color"         # we are going to use $TERM elsewhere (e.g. tmux)

 [window]
-decorations = "buttonless"      # removes the macOS title bar and border, giving it a minimal and distraction-free look dynamic_padding = false         # spacing between the end of the window and the content opacity = 0.9                   # takes a value between 0-1 and makes the window semi-transparent
+dynamic_padding = false         # spacing between the end of the window and the content opacity = 0.9                   # takes a value between 0-1 and makes the window semi-transparent